facelessuser/pyspelling/docs/src/markdown/configuration.md

   - pyspelling/**/*.py
 ```

-You can also define more complicated tasks to run your text through various filters before performing the spell checking by providing a custom pipeline.
+You can also define more complicated tasks which will run your text through various filters before performing the spell checking by providing a custom pipeline.
 You can also add your own custom wordlists to extend the dictionary.

 ```yaml
 matrix: